mchacher/mchacher.github.io/_posts/2020-03-02-welcome-to-jekyll.markdown

 To match the color chart of Geekify, I have simply defined my own skin files.
 This was super easy to implement.
 One can refer to my own custom file [_geekify.scss][skin_geekify].

-### Miscellaneous
+## Miscellaneous

-## Comments
+### Comments

 Enabling comments to get readers inputs is always good on a blog.
 I wanted to leverage an open source solution, and was very interested in using [Staticman][staticman].
-Unfortunately this clever, free, opensource static comments solution is not easy to install.
+Unfortunately this free and opensource static comments solution is not easy to install.
 The tutorial is outdated, the gituser account suppose to link to your website having reached its limit.

-So finally, I have setup Disqus
+So finally, I have setup Disqus.

+I may give a try later on to Staticman, having found the following [tutorial][tuto_staticman]

 [github]: https://github.com/
 [markdown]: https://fr.wikipedia.org/wiki/Markdown